falenn/k8sPlayground/ansible/README.md

 	     # task name must match the name of the - notify: name in the firing task.
 	     # The task service will only run if the notification is received.
    - name: enable nginx as a service
      service:
        name: nginx
        state: restarted

 ```
-Notice the service task only runs when the task yum fires the notify event, when it will do only upon sucess.
+Notice the service task only runs when the task yum fires the notify event, when it will do only upon success.
 Since nginx is already installed, the yum task will not fire the notify event and thus the service will not restart.

 ### Conditionals<a name="conditionals"/>
 Unlike if-then-else, Ansible uses "when."